Blackdown Hills

-The Blackdown Hills are a range of hills along the Somerset-Devon border in south-western England, which were designated an Area of Outstanding Natural Beauty (AONB) in 1991.
+The Blackdown Hills, or Blackdowns, are a range of hills along the Somerset-Devon border in south-western England.
 The plateau is dominated by hard chert bands of Upper Greensand with some remnants of chalk, and is cut through by river valleys.

+The Blackdown Hills were designated in 1991 as an Area of Outstanding Natural Beauty (AONB).
+In November 2023, AONBs became National Landscapes.
 The hills support an extensive range of wildlife leading to the designation of 16 Sites of Special Scientific Interest (SSSIs).